 Solar panels can benefit landlords and tenants.
 Rebates and interest-free loans from the Victorian government can help with installation costs.
-For more information, visit the Solar for rental properties page on the Solar Victoria website.
+For more information, visit Solar for rental properties.

 Where bottled gas is provided, the landlord pays for the supply or hire of bottles and the tenant pays for the gas.
 A landlord must reimburse the tenant for the costs of any utilities for which the landlord is liable.

 Director of Housing tenants may be charged separately for expenses such as heating and laundry.

 There are two costs for connecting a property to a fixed telephone line (landline) for phone or internet use: the line connection and a general connection fee.

 Tenants are responsible for paying the general connection fee (unless otherwise agreed with the landlord) and will usually be billed for this on their initial telephone bill.

 If the property is new or has been unoccupied for some time, it may not have a line connection.
 Tenants should check this before they sign the lease.
 If a line connection is required, tenants and landlords may negotiate who pays for this.
 In deciding who pays, considerations include whether: